mdanro/balena-chromium-kiosk/README.md

 ## Environment Variables
 Create an enviroment variable in your Balena app named URL_LAUNCHER_URL and assign it your web accessible URL.
 The Chromium start page loads by default.
 Adding multiple space sepparated sites will open several tabs.
-The application allready cycles between tabs at 1 minute interval (Check cronexaple.tab)
+The application allready cycles between tabs at 1 minute interval (Check crontab.example)